WebexCC-SA/LAB-21177/docs/Excercise5.md

-# Lab 3 -  Set Up Outdial Calls in WxCC
+# Lab 5 -  Personalized AI Routing

 Please use the following credentials to connect to Control Hub and configure Webex Contact Center: